froukje/datamapu/content/posts/classical_ml/decision_tree_classification_example.md

 ## Build the Tree

 Our target data is categorical, that is we are building a Decision Tree for a classification problem.
-The main step in building a Decision Tree is splitting the Data according to a splitting criterion.
+The main step in building a Decision Tree is splitting the data according to a splitting criterion.
 There exist different splitting criteria.
 We will use the *Gini Impurity*, which is the most common criterion and also used in the [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html) package as the default criterion.
 The Gini Impurity for a Dataset $D$ that is split into two Datasets $D_1$ and $D_2$, is defined as

 $$Gini(D) = \frac{n_1}{n} \cdot Gini(D_1) + \frac{n_2}{n} \cdot Gini(D_2),$$